danielbodnar/awesome-stars/README.md

 ## linux

+- [r1cksec/cheatsheets](https://github.com/r1cksec/cheatsheets) - Collection of knowledge about information security
+- [antonreshetov/massCode](https://github.com/antonreshetov/massCode) - This repository is outdated and no longer maintained.
+A new version of massCode is available! https://github.com/massCodeIO/massCode.
+A free and open source code snippets manager for developers.
 - [alanlivio/bash-helpers](https://github.com/alanlivio/bash-helpers) - Template to easily create multi-OS bash helpers for Windows (MSYS2/GitBash/WSL), Ubuntu, and Mac.
 - [gruntwork-io/bash-commons](https://github.com/gruntwork-io/bash-commons) - A collection of reusable Bash functions for handling common tasks such as logging, assertions, string manipulation, and more
 - [hedzr/bash.sh](https://github.com/hedzr/bash.sh) - main entry template of your first bash script file